Research by: Siddharth Sharma

 Uptycs EDR Detections

-The Uptycs XDR detects the malicious activities of the shell script and also identifies the malicious IP used in this campaign with a threat score of 10/10.(see Figure 7&8)
+Uptycs Extended Detection and Response (XDR) detects the malicious activities of the shell script and also identifies the malicious IP used in this campaign with a threat score of 10/10.(see Figure 7&8)

 Figure 7: Uptycs EDR detections